Alert

 Purpose

 To review entitlement and benefits for injuries or conditions (additional diagnoses) that arise or are identified after the initial entitlement decision is made.
-This typically includes diagnoses made later on during the claim that were not addressed during initial entitlement.

 Description